Pitt-JonesLab/Greenchip/README.md

 (*) Dram2Sim output, but if it is not found, Greenchip will use the power.py energy specifications for the DRAM power.

-### Power Patcher
+### Specifier

 As it currently stands, there exists no information about the DRAM technology node in any of the above files, and while there is a spot for information on the DRAM chip area, it is usually 0.
-This patcher allows the user to select a directory, a desired chip area, and a desired technology node, with which the patcher will update any power.py within any subdirectory.
+This option allows the user to select a directory, a desired chip area, a desired technology node, and desired locations for manufacturing and usage.
+A Greenchip.txt file containing this is created and put into each subdirectory containing a power.py (simulator output).

 ### Importance